jsom1/jsom1.github.io/_walkthroughs/Driver.md

 **Ports/services exploited:** 80/http, 445/SMB\\
 **Tools:** autorecon, msfvenom, responder, hashcat, evil-winrm\\
 **Techniques:** SCF (Shell Command Files) attacks\\
-**Keywords:** HP MultiFonction Printer, SMB NT LM 0.12 dialect, SCF, NTLV2, MS10-012 (NTLM Weak Nonce), MS08-068 (SMB Relay Code Execution)
+**Keywords:** HP MultiFonction Printer, SMB NT LM 0.12 dialect, SCF, NTLV2, MS10-012 (NTLM Weak Nonce), MS08-068 (SMB Relay Code Execution), Powershell

 **TL;DR**: The host is running a web sever with an application that requires authentication.
 It appears to be a "MFP Firmware Update Center", and the default credentials admin/admin grant us access to the application, where it is possible to upload files.
 There's also SMB running, and this latter uses a dialect (NT LM 0.12) that is vulnerable to SCF.
 We can then create a SCF and upload it on the server.
 The user browsing to the share will trigger the execution of the SCF, resulting in him/her connecting to the share specified in the SCF.
 The tool *responder* can be used to capture the user's password hash.